yukondude/Twempest/README.rst

       -f, --render-file TEXT  The file name (template tags allowed) for the rendered tweets.
 If omitted, tweets will be rendered to STDOUT.
-      -p, --render-path TEXT  The directory path to write the rendered tweets.
+      -p, --render-path TEXT  The directory path (template tags allowed) to write the rendered tweets.  [default: .]
-                              [default: .]
       -@, --replies           Include @replies in the list of retrieved tweets.
       -r, --retweets          Include retweets in the list of retrieved tweets.
       -V, --version           Show version and exit.